 - Applesauce or yogurt: Unsweetened is my preference, but sweetened works if that is what you have on hand.
 Substitute with extra ripe large banana, Greek yogurt or regular yogurt with 2% fat content and higher, or pureed fresh apples.

-- Eggs: If you need egg free learn how to make a flax egg.
+- Eggs: If you need egg free and vegan banana bread, learn how to make a flax egg.

 - A bit of oil: Any oil works like avocado oil, olive oil, grapeseed oil or melted coconut oil.

-- Maple syrup or honey: Any liquid sweetener is OK like agave syrup or brown rice syrup.
+- Maple syrup or honey: You can make this bread with honey, maple syrup or any liquid sweetener like agave syrup or brown rice syrup.
 Sugar free liquid syrup might may work although taste might change.
+No dry sugar like white sugar, brown sugar or coconut sugar because batter consistency will be off.

-- Whole wheat or spelt flour: These flours are staples in any of my healthy baked goods as they add fiber plus nutrients.
+- Whole wheat flour: Regular whole wheat flour is the default.
+Spelt flour will work as well.
+Both are staples in any of my healthy baked goods as they add fiber plus nutrients.

 - Baking staples: Leavening agents like baking soda, baking powder, salt for taste and pure vanilla extract to add additional flavor.